denten-books/plain-text/1-chapter.md

 now I ask only, Who controls the device?
 But were a book also a pill or fused with the neural circuitry of the brain, would you know what and whom you were reading?

+[^ln1-pop]: See for example  @drucker_digital_2001; @golumbia_cultural_2009;
+@marche_literature_2012.

+[^ln1-ceruzzi]: See @ceruzzi_computing_2012, 11 who writes that "the modern
+computer is a convergence of separate streams of information handling, each with its own rich tradition of technological history."
+"One could add other antecedents such as the development of radio, motion pictures, and photography" [@ceruzzi_computing_2012, 11].

 ## 1.3 Three devices
 ### A. Removable storage media and automation, 1725--1964.[^ln3-loom]